Crusiador/Seb_Draws_Things/README.md

-Minecraft 1.21 Forge

-This is a mod i made for a talent show in Seb.draws.things Discord server It features 25 diffrent blocks that togethere make a picture of sebs masterpiece the Duomo Di Milano
+Welcome to the Seb Draws Things mod for Minecraft Forge 1.21

+In this mod you will find Seb themed tools blocks and more.

+This Mod is currently in progress and will get updates over the next year.